 You may also want to consider writing it in ink so they know a real person wrote it.
 It shouldn’t be too stuffy because if it reads like a form letter the credit bureaus might deem them as “frivolous” and in legal terms, they wouldn’t have to respond to you.

 If you send letters to a credit reporting agency, you need to be very careful it is done correctly.
 If you constantly send letters requesting items be removed, they will start ignoring you.

-Once again, if you do decide to send a dispute letter on your own, it’s important to write using your own words.
+Once again, if you do decide to send a credit dispute letter on your own, it’s important to write using your own words.
 Make sure the letter looks and sounds like it is coming from you.
 Keep the letter short and to the point.

-Since it is a bit risky sending dispute letters on your own, you may want to consider hiring a professional credit repair service.
+Since it is a bit risky sending dispute letters on your own, you may want to consider hiring a professional credit repair company.
 Many of them have paralegals and lawyers that do this for a living who can make sure it is getting done right the first time.

 A couple years back, I was laid off from my job.
 Things gradually got worse and worse until my company decided that they had to file for bankruptcy.

 Finances were already pretty tight for me and I didn’t have much savings, so the bills kept on piling up.
 I continued to get further and further behind and had to use credit cards for my day-to-day purchases.